Caton-with-Littledale

-The civil parish of Caton-with-Littledale is situated in Lancashire, England, near the River Lune.
+Caton-with-Littledale is a civil parish in the Lancaster district, in Lancashire, England, near the River Lune.
 The parish lies within the Forest of Bowland Area of Outstanding Natural Beauty and contains the villages of Caton, Brookhouse, Caton Green, Littledale and Townend.
+In the 2021 Census the population was 2,851.

 History

 The original settlement of Caton was renamed Brookhouse after Brookhouse Hall and is separated from modern Caton, originally Town End, by Artle Beck.